The Ministry Falling

 When Malfoy looked up the Mirror was staring him in the eye.
-"Why did you do it, Draco?
+"I'm sick of this!
 Dying would bring me peace.
 I wouldn't have to face them again."

-"Because that's a coward's way out...
-After everything that's happened… you need to finish this mess."
+"That's a coward's way out!
+You need to finish this war."

-At first when he had seen it, Harry had thought it was a puddle, but beside his feet an oval mirror glittered.
+At first when he saw it, Harry thought it was a puddle, but beside his feet an oval mirror glittered.
 He jumped through, landing softly in a shabby backyard.

 Harry found his Mirror sitting on a rusty bench, bent over with a hand on his forehead, deep in thought.
 There was a rabbit hole in front of him and with his outstretched hand, muttered, "Avada Kedavra…"